 Motor impairment related to cannabis use is a serious issue.
-As when you are taking any prescription medication or using alcohol, it is important to exercise extreme caution when using cannabis and avoid operating heavy machinery.
+As when you are taking any prescription medication, it is important to exercise extreme caution when using cannabis and avoid operating heavy machinery.

 DEPENDENCY RISK

 National Institute of Drug Abuse, 2014